Sigmmma/c20/src/content/h1/tags/scenario_structure_bsp/readme.md

 Weather polyhedra are simple convex volumes where weather particles will not render.
 They can be used to mask rain or snow from under overhangs, doorways, and indoor spaces when the cluster has weather.

 When a JMS is compiled to BSP by [tool], connected convex faces with the material name `+weatherpoly` will generate _weather polyhedra_.
 Within the tag, the polyhedra are represented as a center point, bounding radius, and up to 16 planes which enclose a volume.

+The game can only support a maximum of 8 visible weather polyhedra.
+Beyond this point, some polyhedra will be ignored and [Sapien][] will print warnings.

 # Pathfinding data
 The BSP contains data on traversable surfaces which aid AI in pathfinding (walking to a destination).
 This data is generated automatically during BSP compilation and is retained even in when the BSP is compiled into multiplayer maps.